 - Disable Emojis: Enable – Turn this feature on.
 This will turn off a tiny JS file.
 If your caching plugin enables this feature, turn it off inside the Perfmatters settings.

-- Disable Dashicons: Enable – Disabling dashicons is another excellent way to improve the website’s speed.
+- Disable Dashicons: Enable – Disabling Dashicons is another excellent way to improve the website’s speed.
 However, sometimes, it can break the website.
-If you are experiencing any technical issues, you can disable the dashicons individually using script manager (we will talk about script manager later in this article).
+If you are experiencing any technical issues, you can disable the dashicons individually using the Script Manager (we will talk about the Script Manager later in this article).

 - Disable Embeds: Enable – While you paste a YouTube URL or Twitter post into the WordPress editor, it will be converted to an embed.
-If this feature is not mandatory, you can enable this option.
+If this feature is not necessary for your site, you can enable this option.

-- Disable XML-RPC: Enable – It is terrible for both speed and security.
+- Disable XML-RPC: Enable – It is terrible for both speed and security in most cases.
+You don’t need XML-RPC if you post to your WordPress site from a browser and not from a weblog client.
 Turning off the XML-RPC option would be one of the great things you should do.

-- Remove jQuery Migrate: Enable – If you are a fan of page builders and using them to create stunning designs, disable this option.
+- Remove jQuery Migrate: Enable – If you are a fan of page builders (that use jQuery) and using them to create stunning designs, disable this option.
 Otherwise, enable it so you can get better speed and performance.
 Removing unnecessary scripts will help you with the speed score.

-- Hide WP Version: Enable – You can enable this feature to improve your website’s security.
+- Hide WP Version: Enable – You should enable this feature to improve your website’s security.
 Once you have hidden the version of the WordPress CMS you use, you can prevent targeted attacks.

-- Remove Shortlink: Enable – If you use the permalink structure post-name, enable this.
+- Remove Shortlink: Enable – If you use the permalink structure post-name and do not use WordPress-generated shortlinks in any form, enable this.

-- Remove RSS Feed Links: Enable – You can remove unnecessary links to other pages in the feed by enabling this option.
+- Remove RSS Feed Links: Enable – You can remove unnecessary RSS feed links for pages, comments, tags, etc. by enabling this option.

-- Disable Self-Pingbacks: Enable – You can disable the self-pingbacks through these settings.
+- Disable Self-Pingbacks: Enable – You can disable the self-pingbacks through this setting.

 - Disable Password Strength Meter: Enable – Removing the password strength meter is an excellent way to reduce the server load.